 Regularly Conduct Peer-To-Peer Award Sessions

-Ask our team, and they’ll tell you that these meetings are unlike any meeting that you’ve ever attended.
+Ask our team, and they’ll tell you that our peer-to-peer award meetings are unlike any you’ve ever attended.
 Every Friday, near the end of the day, we all run to the fridge and grab an ice-cold beer (or non-alcoholic beverage!) because it’s time for Beer O’Clock.
 Yes, you read that right.
-During these relaxed meetings, we recognize each other for their help with projects, tasks, and everything else in between.
+During these relaxed meetings, we recognize each other for their help with projects, tasks, and everything in between.

-Invite The Employee To Share Their Own Excellent Work
+Invite The Employee To Share Their Excellent Work

-This is a great way to highlight collaboration, prove there’s no “I” in the word team and create a more inclusive industrial design company culture.
-Rather than focusing on one person’s achievements, everyone gets an opportunity to brag a little.
+This is a great way to highlight collaboration, prove there’s no “I” in the word team, and create a more inclusive industrial design company culture.
+Rather than focusing on one person’s achievements, everyone gets the opportunity to brag a little.

 Ensure Praise Is Consistent, Fair and Reliable